Dentistry is a vocational degree which gives you the specialist knowledge, technical skills and qualities needed to

 After graduation, you undertake a compulsory one year Dental Foundation Training (DFT) with approved general dental practices essential to work within the NHS.
 It is also necessary to obtain the Diploma of the Membership of the Joint Dental Faculties (MJDF) to practice in primary care.

 If you are fully registered with the GDC, you can specialise further, for example in Orthodontics, Periodontics and oral and maxillofacial surgery.
 These are competitive courses, approved by the GDC, which require experience.
 You can then apply for the award of the Certificate of completion of specialist training (CCST).

 What do dentistry graduates do?

-Dentistry is a highly vocational degree and this is reflected in the destination data of graduates.
+Dentistry is a highly vocational degree and this is reflected in the graduate destinations data.
 The majority of graduates (97%) in employment in the UK are working as dental practitioners, with a further 7% employed as medical practitioners or medical and dental practitioners.